Arthritis Comprehensive Blood Test Panel, Women

-Glucose -Blood sugar level, the most direct test to discover diabetes, may be used not only to identify diabetes, but also to evaluate how one controls the disease.
+- Glucose - blood sugar level, the most direct test to discover diabetes, may be used not only to identify diabetes but also to evaluate how one controls the disease.

-Fluids & Electrolytes
+- Fluids & Electrolytes:

-Sodium One of the major salts in the body fluid, sodium is important in the body's water balance and the electrical activity of nerves and muscles.
+- Sodium - one of the major salts in the body fluid, sodium is essential in the body's water balance and the electrical activity of nerves and muscles.

-Potassium Helps to control the nerves and muscles.
+- Potassium - helps to control the nerves and muscles.

-Chloride Similar to sodium, it helps to maintain the body's electrolyte balance.
+- Chloride - similar to sodium, helps maintain the body's electrolyte balance.

-Carbon Dioxide, Total Used to help detect, evaluate, and monitor electrolyte imbalances.
+- Carbon Dioxide, Total -used to help detect, evaluate, and monitor electrolyte imbalances.

-Lipid Panel With Total Cholesterol: HDL Ratio
+Lipid Panel With Total Cholesterol: HDL Ratio:

-Mineral and Bone: Total Iron, Calcium, and Phosphorus
+Mineral and Bone - Total Iron, Calcium, and Phosphorus

 Cyclic Citrullinated Peptide (CCP) Antibodies, IgG/IgA, ELISA - The presence of CCP antibodies, when considered in conjunction with other laboratory and clinical findings, is an aid in the diagnosis of rheumatoid arthritis (RA).
 Approximately 70% of RA patients are positive for anti-CCP IgG, while only 2% of random blood donors and control subjects are positive.

-Creatine Kinase (CPK) is an enzyme found in the brain, heart, skeletal muscle, and other tissues.
+Creatine Kinase (CPK) - is an enzyme found in the brain, heart, skeletal muscle, and other tissues.
 Enzymes such as creatine kinase are proteins that help cells to perform their normal functions.
-In heart and muscle cells, most of this energy is used when muscles contract.
-There are three different forms of CK in your body, referred to as isoenzymes: CK-MB (found mostly in your heart); CK-MM (found in your skeletal muscles and heart); CK-BB (found mostly in your brain).
-The small amount of CK normally in the blood comes mainly from the muscles.
-The CK in the brain almost never gets into the blood.
+Most of this energy in heart and muscle cells is used when muscles contract.
+There are three different forms of CK in the body, referred to as isoenzymes: CK-MB (found mainly in the heart), CK-MM (located in the skeletal muscles and heart), and CK-BB (found primarily in the brain).
+The small amount of CK in the blood comes mainly from the muscles.
+The CK in the brain rarely gets into the blood.

 Trusted, Secure, & Confidential